emmahewson/mp3-swimmon/README.md

     - Both inputs are not directly editable - keeps the data a consistent format
     - Users can only select from the current day onwards
         - Additional bespoke JavaScript validation checks if a user selects today's date & a time in the past.
 If an event were submitted like this it would not display on the site as the events are filtered from now onwards, the user would have to create a new event as they wouldn't not be able to access the event to edit it.
 [See bug 10](#10-possible-for-a-user-to-create-an-event-in-the-past-and-lose-access-to-it)
-- On submission a flash message displays telling the user their submission has been sucessful.
+- On submission a flash message displays telling the user their submission has been successful.
 Flash messages are styled using custom CSS
 - Add Event Specific Features
     - The top input has an autofocus attribute so the user can begin typing without selecting it
     - I have not included this on the edit event form as the user may not want to access all of the inputs in order